egidijus/scalable-app/README.md

 We could solve this with AWS Cloudwatch metrics, create an alarm on AWS ELB 40x and 50x responses, alarm publishes a notification to AWS SNS, AWS SNS is configured to a pagerduty endpoint and would call the on-call engineer.

 ## Logging:
-We would ship our logs to Logstash (either directly or by using a shipper that supports back-off and retry like Filebeat/Functionbeat) for processing.
+We could ship our logs to Logstash (either directly or by using a shipper that supports back-off and retry like Filebeat/Functionbeat) for processing.
 Logstash would parse logs and then ship to Elasticsearch cluster.
 We would have Dead Letter Queue for any logs that failed to be processed, store these logs in S3.
 This way we have never lose any log messages, and we could update the Logstash templates to improve parsing.
-Alternatively we could write logs directly in to AWS Cloudwatch Logs streams.

 ## Metrics:
-We would use a lightweight metric shipper like Telegraf (from the Tick stack).
+We could use a lightweight metric shipper like Telegraf (from the Tick stack).
 Or we can create custom metrics and write directly in to AWS Cloudwatch.

 ## Backups:
 The application and the configuration is all in the code.
 The database schema and migrations would live in code.
 Application would be designed to be stateless.
 We trust RDS to be resilient, we take nightly snapshots and have point-in-time recover.
 Static files would be stored in S3.